vimalmshetty/datasciencecoursera/cleandata/readme.md

-<i>This repository is for the project of Getting and cleaning the data.
-This file explains how 'run_analysis.R' script works<i>
+<i>This repository is for the project of Getting and cleaning the data.<i>

 ##Problem Statement
 ###INPUT: